hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

 HAVING count(*) > 1

 -- TRIM sku and name columns for any extra space

 -- Fill out with 0 null values from columns sentiment_score and sentiment_magnitude

 -- Order table by sku

--- Create a view of the cleaned table
+--Create a view of the cleaned table

 CREATE OR REPLACE VIEW working_products AS
     SELECT
         TRIM(sku) AS sku,